 The Smathers Libraries will accept gift donations of books and other materials that are in good physical condition, academic in nature, and enhance existing collections.
-For truly unique or outstanding donations, Bruce Fraleigh - manager of the gifts program - will schedule a pick-up of materials at your home or office.
+For truly unique or outstanding donations, please contact us and we will schedule a pick-up of materials at your home or office.

 Donor Registry form - library staff can use this form as a receipt for donors acknowledging gifts.

 Tax Information - this page offers a summary of gift materials and IRS codes for charitable donations.

 Giving to the Library - describes the various methods patrons can provide the libraries support.

 This is a short summary of how the Smathers Libraries handle the issue of material gift donations and the IRS rules as they apply to non-profit organizations.
 For more information visit the IRS web site or contact us.